giantswarm/rfc/cluster-api-resource-monitoring/README.md

 ## Cluster API state metrics

-As per design `kube-state-metrics` only takes care of Kubernetes resources and all existing Cluster API controllers don't have object related metrics yet, [`cluster-api-state-metrics`](https://github.com/mercedes-benz/cluster-api-state-metrics) was created by Mercedes-Benz.
+As in the past `kube-state-metrics` only takes care of Kubernetes resources and not about `CustomResources` and all existing Cluster API controllers don't have object related metrics yet, [`cluster-api-state-metrics`](https://github.com/mercedes-benz/cluster-api-state-metrics) was created by Mercedes-Benz.

 The CASM code will be contributed to the Cluster API project (Process can be tracked in [issue #6458](https://github.com/kubernetes-sigs/cluster-api/issues/6458)).